-Your or your child's doctor will start by getting a history of the symptoms of the problem.
-He or she may be able to feel a sausage-shaped lump in the abdomen.
-To confirm the diagnosis, your doctor may order:
+Your or your child's health care provider will start by getting a history of the symptoms of the problem.
+The provider may be able to feel a sausage-shaped lump in the belly.
+To confirm the diagnosis, your provider may order:

 - Ultrasound or other abdominal imaging.
 An ultrasound, X-ray or computerized tomography (CT) scan may reveal intestinal obstruction caused by intussusception.
 Imaging will typically show a "bull's-eye," representing the intestine coiled within the intestine.
 Abdominal imaging also can show if the intestine has been torn (perforated).

 Treatment of intussusception typically happens as a medical emergency.
 Emergency medical care is required to avoid severe dehydration and shock, as well as prevent infection that can occur when a portion of intestine dies due to lack of blood.

 A water soluble contrast or air enema.
 This is both a diagnostic procedure and a treatment.
 If an enema works, further treatment is usually not necessary.
 This treatment can actually fix intussusception 90% of the time in children, and no further treatment is needed.
 If the intestine is torn (perforated), this procedure can't be used.

 Intussusception recurs up to 20% of the time, and the treatment will have to be repeated.
 It is important that a surgeon be consulted even if treatment with enema is planned.
 This is because of the small risk of a tear or rupture of the bowel with this therapy.

 - Surgery.
 If the intestine is torn, if an enema is unsuccessful in correcting the problem or if a lead point is the cause, surgery is necessary.
 The surgeon will free the portion of the intestine that is trapped, clear the obstruction and, if necessary, remove any of the intestinal tissue that has died.
 Surgery is the main treatment for adults and for people who are acutely ill.